IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Pulling Singularity image and generating wrapper scripts

 These scripts require `python 3.6.8` or higher.
-It's assmumed that the the underlying OS supports `overlayfs` so paths that do not exist on the singularity can be mounted inside singularity (CentOS7 should work fine).
+It's assumed that the the underlying OS supports `overlayfs` so paths that do not exist on the singularity can be mounted inside singularity (CentOS7 should work fine).
 CentOS6 does not have `overlayfs` support.
 If you need support for OS without `overlayfs` please make an issue.

 Check singularity version with `singularity --version` to make sure it's at least `3.0.1`.